Petkomat/RORUTA-necessary-and-possible-relations/README.md

 ````
 divizWFfolder/
     projectName/
-        standard structure of output (and input) files/folders, produced by diviz
+        standard structure of output (and input) files and folders, produced by diviz
 ````
 It is necessary for the diviz workflow with the name `projectName`, to have the following widgets: